 Note: Each door cassette can be connected to both a Wiegand reader and a Verkada reader.
 The AC41 supports simultaneous Verkada reader and Wiegand connections.

 Connect the Inputs

-Both the DPI (Door Position Indicator) and the Request-to-Exit (REX) inputs are dry contacts.
+Both the DPI (Door Position Indicator) and the REX (Request-to-Exit) inputs are dry contacts.
 Installing these inputs is optional.
 They can be configured in Verkada Command.
-Both of these inputs are optional.

 Door Position Indicator (Door Contact), optional

 Note: Verkada AC41 expects the DPI to be NORMALLY CLOSED (NC)